DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 Criteria 1: the kmer should show blast match to at least 95% of the genomes

-Criteria 2: Each flank should only show one unique blast hit per genome
+Criteria 2: the kmer should only show one unique blast hit per genome

-Criteria 3: Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)
+Criteria 3: the kmer should show at least 95% identity match and E-value of no more than 0.00005

 3. For intact kmers passing the fliter, make summary of their position and orientation in the genomes.